Skip to content

 Model integrity in YOUR life

-Do YOU tell "little white lies"?
+Do YOU tell 'little white lies'?
 Cheat on taxes?
 Fudge facts to look good?
 Kids imitate.
-If you lie to the cashier ("He's under 12" when he's 13 for discount), they learn: Dishonesty is okay when convenient.
+If you lie to the cashier ('He's under 12' when he's 13 for a discount), they learn that dishonesty is okay when convenient.
 MODEL what you teach.

 Praise honesty even when the truth hurts